New Zealand Pale Ale (Hapi Daze style)

 Instructions

-• Pour 2 litres of boiling water into your 5L jug.
-Open the cans and pour the contents into the jug, along with the 300g of lactose.
+- Pour 2 litres of boiling water into your 5L jug.
+Open the cans and pour the contents into the jug.